ModelInference/dinv/README.md

     + Options :
         * -d : dirty run, the generated files at each stage are not remove after execution
-        * -c : cleanup generated files
+        * -c : clean up generated files

 ### Hello DInv
 Hello DInv is our introductory example program, in which a client